tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

   ![Clusters plot](Images/pca-data-plot.png)

-Explain to students that the power of PCA to speed up machine-learning algorithms is more noticeable when you are dealing with a dataset that has tens or hundreds of features.
-For datasets up to ten features, PCA adds value to simplify data analysis and visualization.
+Explain to students that the power of PCA to speed up machine-learning algorithms is more noticeable when dealing with a dataset containing tens or hundreds of features.
+For datasets with up to ten features, PCA adds value to simplify data analysis and visualization.

 Answer any questions before ending the class.